Angelonius/Project-Tondo/README.md

 v.1.8: Removed the Wet Farm and transferred it to Project Paddy Field, added in the Dye Market, updated the Maharlika.

 v.1.9: Updated the Nations.json.

+v.1.10: Updated Tondo's unique with the help of not-navyblue: https://github.com/not-navyblue